Get

 Merrick Purrfect Bistro Grain-Free Dry Cat Food lists salmon and sweet potato as the main ingredients.
 It is high in omega fatty acids and contains antioxidants, vitamins, and essential minerals.
 Other ingredients at the top of the list are chicken meal, turkey meal, and dried egg product.

-The food is quite expensive, but it does not list any filler within the top half a dozen ingredients, which suggests that it is a high-quality formula.
+The food is quite expensive, but it does not list any filler within the top half a dozen ingredients, which suggests that it is a relatively high-quality formula.

 Calorie Breakdown: